mento-protocol/docs/dive-deeper/governance-and-mento/participating-in-governance/vemento-and-voting-power.md

 <summary><strong>Do I earn anything while locked?</strong></summary>

-veMENTO holders don’t currently earn direct rewards but control how protocol revenue is allocated (including MENTO token buybacks and liquidity incentives), therefore controlling MENTO economics.
-Future governance proposals may introduce direct revenue sharing.
+veMENTO holders do not earn direct revenue-sharing rewards.
+Their role is to control how protocol revenue is allocated, including **protocol-driven MENTO token buybacks** and liquidity incentives.
+In the current design, protocol revenue is intended to reach MENTO holders **indirectly** through buybacks rather than through direct distributions to veMENTO holders.

 </details>